Carbon neutral action reports

 The Carbon Neutral Action Report (CNAR) is an annual report through which all provincial public sector organizations (PSOs) publicly disclose details related to their achievement of carbon neutrality.

 CNAR reporting provides a record of each PSO’s greenhouse gas emissions, offset purchases and reduction plans and actions.
-As such, the CNAR offers a valuable idea bank for organizations seeking to reduce their own energy use and carbon footprint.
+The CNAR offers a valuable idea bank for organizations seeking to reduce their own energy use and carbon footprint.

 All Carbon Neutral Action Reports are available to view in the Annual reports and CNARs table.

 - For 2019, PSOs invested $16.4 million in carbon offsets to achieve carbon neutrality.
 This offset investment supports innovative emission reduction projects across the province in the forestry, agriculture, transportation, oil and gas, waste management and clean technology sectors and creates economic opportunities.

 - As part of the 2019 carbon neutral commitment, B.C. retired 640,305 tonnes of carbon offsets in June 2020.